-Jiban Krushna Behera,\ Sudharani Acharya\ and Sunita Singh\\
+Jiban Krushna Behera, Sudharani Acharya and Sunita Singh

 Community-based monitoring (CBM) is a form of public oversight, ideally driven by local information needs and community values, to increase the accountability and quality of social services.
 Within the CBM framework, members of a community affected by a social programme generate demands, suggestions, critiques and data that they then feed back to the organization implementing the programme or managing the environmental change.
 CBM aims not only to generate the appropriate information for high quality service delivery but also seeks to strengthen local decisionmaking, public education, community capacity and effective public participation in local government.
-Ultimately, CBM is a tool to facilitate more inclusive decision-making on issues deemed important to members of a community with respect to public service delivery.

-Community Monitoring has been included as an accountability mechanism in the Indian government's National Rural Health Mission (NRHM) launched in 2005, to ensure that the services reach those for whom they are meant, especially for those residing in rural areas, the poor, women and children.
-The whole framework of Community Monitoring aims at placing various groups such as community members and beneficiaries, community-based organizations and NGOs working with communities, along with panchayat representatives, at the centre-stage, allowing them to actively and regularly monitor the progress of NRHM interventions in their areas.
+Ultimately, CBM is a tool to facilitate more inclusive decision-making on issues deemed important to members of a community with respect to public service delivery.1 the services reach those for whom they are meant, especially for those residing in rural areas, the poor, women and children.2 The whole framework of Community Monitoring aims at placing various groups such as community members and beneficiaries, community-based organizations and NGOs working with communities, along with panchayat representatives, at the centre-stage, allowing them to actively and regularly monitor the progress of NRHM interventions in their areas.
 Community monitoring is also seen as an important aspect of promoting community-led action in the NRHM and Village Health and Sanitation Committees (VHSCs) are one such tool to monitor health services at the village level.
 Separate committees are constructed to monitor public health services at the Primary Health Centre (PHC), block and district levels.
 VHSCs meet to monitor and plan public health services at the village level.
 It is assumed such feedback from direct users will lead to improved accountability, increased utilization of services and ultimately affect health outcomes.